ONSAS/ONSAS/docs/src/howtouse/creatingModels.md

 another additional optional parameters are:

+ * `booleanSelfWeight`: a boolean indicating if self weight loads are considered or not.
+The loads are computed using the density of the material and in the $-z$ global direction.
  * `iniMatUs`: a matrix with initial solutions for each time step.

 ## The `otherParams` struct